 - Add a few slices of Feta cheese and a tablespoon of walnuts on the side.

-- If you like your spinach hot, don’t forget about adding 1-2 jalapenos or chili peppers on the side!
+- If you like your spinach “hot” serve it with 1-2 jalapeños or chili peppers on the side!

 - Why not serve it with 1-2 slices of sourdough rye bread and you will really see what “de-li-cious” means!

-If you make this skillet with spinach and vegetables, we hope you’ll love it!
-As always, share a picture on Social Media with the #refreshmyhealth tag if you do!
+If you cook this skillet with spinach and vegetables, I hope you’ll love it!
+As always, share a picture on Social Media with the @refreshmyhealth tag if you do!
 We’d love to see this skillet in action.

 Sharing is caring.
 Share this recipe with someone you know will enjoy it.
-Thanks and Cheers!
+Cheers, Friend!

 Skillet with Spinach and Lots of Vegetables